Multi-Family Construction in Coral Gables, FL

 Multi-Family Construction in Coral Gables Is Rarely a Blank Slate

-Multi-family construction in Coral Gables often starts with an existing building rather than an empty site.
+Multi-family construction in Coral Gables often starts with an existing building rather than an empty site, just steps from iconic landmarks like the historic Biltmore Hotel and the bustling Miracle Mile.
 Many properties here were built decades ago.
 Layouts reflect a different way people lived.
 Systems were designed for lower demand.
 Structural decisions were made long before modern expectations came into play.

 Because of this, construction work in Coral Gables cannot be treated as a standard build.
 Renovations and expansions require an understanding of how the building has aged and where its limits actually are.
 When that understanding is missing, changes that seem straightforward at first often create complications later.